Caboose-R/poe2-trade/README.md

 - Adjust the detection window to match your merchant window
 - Increase confidence threshold if getting false positives
 - Ensure the merchant window is visible and not minimized
+- If CV detection fails, check that Python packages are installed correctly

 ### Performance Issues
 - Reduce the number of concurrent searches